 College of Communication Policy

-A student is put on Academic Probation when s/he is in danger of not making sufficient academic progress toward his/her degree, having fallen below a 2.00 GPI or GPA, or not completed 12 credits in a semester.
+A student is put on Academic Probation when they are in danger of not making sufficient academic progress toward their degree, having fallen below a 2.00 GPI or GPA, or not completed 12 credits in a semester.
 Students are reviewed after one semester on Academic Probation.
-Those who earn a GPI and GPA of 2.00 or above and complete 12 credits during the probationary semester will return to Good Standing.
-Those students who do not achieve Good Standing (as defined above) during the probationary semester will move to Academic Suspension, Dismissal, or a second semester of Academic Probation, as determined by the school or college of enrollment.
+Those who earn a GPI and GPA of 2.00 or above and complete 12 credits during the probationary semester will return to Good Academic Standing.
+Those students who do not achieve Good Academic Standing (as defined above) during the probationary semester will move to Academic Suspension, Dismissal, or a second semester of Academic Probation, as determined by school officials.
 Students can be on Academic Probation for no more than two consecutive semesters.
 Academic Probation does not prohibit students from participating in extracurricular activities or intercollegiate athletics.

 Additionally, COM students must receive passing letter grades in all registered coursework while on Academic Probation.
 No grades of F, I, MG, or W are accepted.
 COM Undergraduate Affairs provides its students on Academic Probation with a contract to be filled out when the probationary period starts.
 All students on Academic Probation must complete this contract in order to satisfy the terms of their probation.